NicoJuicy/LearnML/time_series/time_series_analysis.md

 2. Subtract the trend component obtained from time series decomposition we saw earlier.

-3. Subtract the mean
+3. Subtract the mean.

 4. Apply a filter like Baxter-King filter or the Hodrick-Prescott Filter to remove the moving average trend lines or the cyclical components.

 ## How to deseasonalize a time series?

-There are multiple approaches to deseasonalize a time series:
+There are several approaches to deseasonalize a time series:

 1. Take a moving average with length as the seasonal window which will smoothen the series in the process.

-2. Seasonal difference the series (subtract the value of previous season from the current value)
+2. Seasonal difference the series (subtract the value of previous season from the current value).

-3. Divide the series by the seasonal index obtained from STL decomposition
+3. Divide the series by the seasonal index obtained from STL decomposition.

-If dividing by the seasonal index does not work well, try taking a log of the series and then do the deseasonalizing.
+If dividing by the seasonal index does not work well, try taking a log of the series and then perform deseasonalizing.

-You can later restore to the original scale by taking an exponential.
+We can later restore to the original scale by applying an exponential.

 ## How to test for seasonality of a time series?

-The common method to test for seasonality is to plot the series and check for repeatable patterns in a fixed time interval (hourly, daily, weekly, monthly, yearly)
+The most common method to test for seasonality is to plot the series and check for repeatable patterns in a fixed time interval (hourly, daily, weekly, monthly, yearly)

-If you want a more definitive inspection of the seasonality, use the Autocorrelation Function (ACF) plot.
+If we want a more definitive inspection of the seasonality, we can use the autocorrelation function (ACF) plot.

 ## How to treat missing values in a time series?

-Sometimes your time series will have missing dates/times which means the data was not captured or was not available for those periods.
+Sometimes a time series will have missing dates/times which means the data was not captured or was not available for those periods.

-It could be that the measurement was zero on those days in which case you may fill up those periods with zero.
+It could be that the measurement was zero on those days in which case we can replace those values with zero.

-When it comes to time series, you should typically NOT replace missing values with the mean of the series, especially if the series is not stationary.
+When working with time series, we should usually NOT replace missing values with the mean of the series, especially if the series is non-stationary.

-What you could do instead for a quick and dirty workaround is to _forward-fill_ the previous value.
+What we could do instead for a quick and dirty workaround is to _forward-fill_ the previous value.

-However, depending on the nature of the series, you want to try out multiple approaches before concluding.
+However, depending on the nature of the series, we may want to try multiple approaches before choosing.

 Some effective alternatives to imputation are: